paulstothard/helpful_commands/README.md

 ### Sync a repository to your local machine

-First, copy the clone URL on the Github repository page by clicking **Clone or Download**.
+First, copy the clone URL on the GitHub repository page by clicking **Clone or Download**.
 Then, enter the following command in a terminal window.
 The helpful\_commands repository is used as an example:

 ```bash
 git clone https://github.com/stothard-group/helpful_commands.git